-In this article we look at how to identify the favorite from the odds, and explore how to bet on the favorite in some of the more popular types of sports bets.
+In this article we look at how to identify the favorite from the odds, and explore how to bet on a favorite in some of the more popular types of sports bets.

-The two most common ways to bet on the favorite are via:
+The two most common ways to bet on the favorite are via the:

 The odds work a little differently when we look at